Activities · Last updated 2 June 2026

 Practical tips:

-- The botanical gardens surrounding the park are free to enter and make a lovely spot for a picnic.
-Beautiful trees, fountains, and shaded walkways.
+• The botanical gardens are free to enter and make a lovely spot for a picnic, with shaded paths, old military stonework, and a separate children's playground.

 Is the Gibraltar Museum Good for Families?